 As we are fond of saying, we are constantly inspired by the evolution of pool design.
-While the legendary baths built in Greece and Rome were ornate offerings, for years, the typical American pool was a rectangular hole filled with water; perhaps boasting a diving board.
+While the legendary baths built in Greece and Rome were ornate offerings, for years the typical American pool was just a rectangular hole filled with water – perhaps boasting a diving board.

 But global influence and new technologies have opened brave new worlds of beauty over the years.
-Not only are there an array of pool types,
+Today there is a wide array of pool types, including

 - Concrete with plaster or aggregate finishes

 There is also a diverse selection of pool shapes which enable the construction of a swimming pool that suits your home’s architectural style, while the variety of functions speak to how you wish to use the pool.

 As far as shapes, read more about how this diverse catalog of silhouettes will suit your style and your yard’s available space with options like:

 - Kidney-shaped pools

 - Figure-8 pools

 Then there’s the functionality: